 Inclusion and exclusion criteria

 The clinical data of 3018 patients who underwent abdominal surgeries from January 2018 to January 2021 at Shaanxi Provincial People's Hospital were retrospectively analysed.
 We included patients aged > 18 years and < 100 years in the study.
 This study was performed in accordance with the Declaration of Helsinki.
 Informed consent was obtained from the patients and their families before surgery.
 SSI was diagnosed if one of the following occurred: Incision infection, deep incision infection, and organ-space infection[15].
 The infection prevention and control staff manually diagnosed SSI.
-This study was approved by the The Ethics Committee of Shaanxi Provincial People's Hospital.
+This study was approved by the Ethics Committee of Shaanxi Provincial People's Hospital.

 Data collection